dlvhdr/gh-enhance/README.md

 ## Join Insiders
 To get access to `gh-enhance` join the `DASH Insiders` program.

-You can join by sponsoring me on GitHub and gets you access to exclusive companion apps.
+You can join by sponsoring me on GitHub and this gets you access to exclusive companion apps.

 To learn more visit: https://gh-dash.dev/insiders.